Indigenous Cultural History

 The Cape Otway area with its abundance of resources and tradition makes it an area of high cultural and archaeological significance.
 Archaeological survey reports have documented tool making sites, midden sites and

 Opened in September 2010 and hand created mainly by local Indigenous people in consultation with elders and Parks Victoria, the area includes a Talking Hut, a Keeping Place, a Billabong Sculpture and a protected nature walk.
-The Talking Hut and its surrounds are operated as an educational resource by Cape Otway Lightstation as part of our wider historical interpretation of the Lightstation Heritage Precinct.

 In 1997 the Victorian Archaeological Survey investigation reported numerous midden and tool-making sites at Cape Otway.

 Middens on Cape Otway reveal the varied diet of the Gadubanud.
 Most middens contain fragments of turban shells, abalone, periwinkle, elephant fish, chiton, beaked mussel and limpets.
 Eels and ducks were also eaten.

 New Zealand spinach was a common vegetable and many tubers and berries were available.
 Bark canoes were used in the rivers, lakes, estuaries and along the coast.
 Early ship’s logs reported Indigenous people sailing close to shore in this region.
 (Pascoe & Harwood 1997)